LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 making him defect and surrender unto their domination.
 Whenever the monster's or hero's hit points reach zero, the combatant falls down and quickly gets permanently incapacitated.
-When the last hero is disabled or dominated, the scenario ends in defeat.
+When the last hero is disabled or dominated, the adventure ends in defeat.

 Attacking from a distance